The Pilot Episode: What Makes a Great First Impression?

 1. Establish the Protagonist

 Who is this show about?
 And why should I care?
 The best pilots answer this question immediately.
 In The OA's pilot, we see Prairie Johnson running across a bridge, her eyes full of something between terror and hope.
-She's been missing for seven years.
+She has been missing for seven years.
 She was blind when she left.
 She can see now.
 In under five minutes, we know who she is and we have a question we need answered.
 Startup's pilot throws us into Nick's world — a son forced to wear a wire against his own father.
 We understand his conflict before the first commercial break.

 2. Establish the World